 What if you have a rectangular kitchen and a circular dining room?
 Don’t worry.
 Make use of this handy square footage calculator that tells you how to determine square footage of a house no matter what shape is thrown at you.
 Once you choose a shape, the calculator prompts you for the measurements needed for square footage.
 As the square footage calculator site mentions, many jobs, especially do-it-yourself jobs, require you to know the square footage of an area before you can intelligently buy supplies.
 This is true inside the house and outside in landscaping.

 Keep in mind that any finished square footage calculation depends on who’s doing the measuring.
 One of the many benefits of owning a home is that you can ensure exactly what this measurement is.
 For example, you might have measured the actual, livable space square footage between the interior walls.
 But many architects measure the square footage from the exterior wall.
-That’s why there often are discrepancies between a homeowner’s square-foot calculations and those of a real estate agent, builder, or related sources.
+That’s why there often are discrepancies between a homeowner’s square foot calculations and those of a real estate agent, builder, or related sources.

-As a general rule, many pros say, the square footage extends through the drywall and framing to the exterior of the wall.
-To do the same for your measurements, add 6 inches per measurement, they recommend.
+As a general rule, many pros say the square footage extends through the drywall and framing to the exterior of the wall.
+To do the same for your measurements, add 6 inches per measurement, as they recommend.

 Home sellers and their agents need to be aware of the potential for legal action if a home’s square footage is misrepresented.
 Some agents say avoid providing square footage whenever possible, and always add a disclosure to the closing documents.
 One adds a personal disclosure stating that square footage is not an exact science, the number should not be relied upon as fact, and that different appraisers might measure using different methods.
 If listing square footage is unavoidable, include a source for the information, such as an appraiser’s estimate.
 Also, don’t include illegal spaces, storage space, the garage, or any non-livable spaces in the square footage measurement.